July 15th - 26th, 2018

 - Domestic airfares – connecting flights from São Paulo (GRU) or Brasilia (BSB) to Cuiabá (CGB) and Cuiabá (CGB) to São Paulo (GRU) or Brasilia (BSB)

-- Laundry, miscellaneous expenses, beverages including alcohol are not included
+- Laundry, miscellaneous expenses, beverages

 - Tourist visas